arthur-dog/crazy-machine/README.md

 - ✅ **Commit, pull, and push frequently** to keep everyone on the same page.
 - 🌿 **Create a branch** for any experimental or testing-specific changes.
 Once stable, we can discuss merging them into the main codebase.
-- 💬 If you have questions about Git or collaboration workflows, feel free to reach out to Ada — she’s happy to help!
+- 💬 If you have questions about Git or collaboration workflows, feel free to reach out to Ada — they are happy to help!

 > *Let’s keep the momentum going and build something awesome!*